spywhere/vscode-express-lines/README.md

 Output:
 - `    Alex is riding a bear to the village` from 1st selection
 - `while Bob is playing a kite.
 Meanwhile,` from 2nd selection
-- `Carl is preparing a food for them.` from 3rd selection
+- `Carl is preparing food for them.` from 3rd selection

 Expression: `<upper:<sel>>[<lineno>]`
 Output: